What We Know and What We Don’t

 what we don’t know – is exactly what we need

-in order to fulfill our mission in life.
-The fact that we
+to fulfill our mission in life.
+The fact that we do not

-do not know the correlation of different events in life
+know the correlation of different events in life means that

 to achieve our calling.